Leadership in Crisis - How to profit from chaos

-I work with many of the world's largest multinationals, with CEOs, boards, global leadership teams, heads of business units and so on - and all these leaders are grappling with the same issues.
-The industry may vary, competitors and customers may differ, but they all face the same basic challenges.
+I work with many of the world's largest multinationals, with CEOs, boards, global leadership teams, heads of business units and so on - and all these leaders are grappling with similar issues.
+The industry may vary, competitors and customers may differ, but we all face the same basic challenges.
+Many of these challenges are also being felt by small to medium sized businesses.

 History shows us which people are most likely to make money during economic crisis – those with